jelaiw/number-theory-class/supplementary_material/remainders.md

 ![number line for a = 7q + 1](remainders-fig1.png)

 We can observe that the distance between any two consecutive numbers is exactly 7 and thus, every 7-th number has the same remainder when divided by 7.
 Clearly, this analysis generalize to division by any number $b$ and any remainder $r$: each $b$-th number has the remainder $r$ when divided by $b$.

+In the definition above we have introduced division with remainder.
+The result of the division is given by the quotient and the remainder.
+But why do they actually exist?
+In other words, is division with remainder always possible?

+Suppose we want to divide $a$ by $b$, where $b$ is positive.
+In other words, we want to find $q$ and $r$, such that $0 \leq r < b$ and $a = qb + r$.
+How would we do that?
+Let's start with a positive $a$.
+In this case, we can do it using the intuition we discussed.
+Let us consider $a$ objects and let us start forming groups of them of size $b$ one by one.
+Eventually, there will be not enough objects left for the next group.
+Then, the number of complete groups is $q$ and the number of remaining objects is $r$.
+It is easy to see that $0 \leq r < b$ and $a = qb + r$.

+More formally, we repeatedly subtract $b$ from $a$ until the result is less than $b$.
+The result is the remainder $r$ and the number of subtractions is the quotient $q$.

+Now, what if $a$ is negative?
+Then we can easily adapt the procedure above: we start adding $b$ to $a$ until we get a non-negative number.